This post lists the fifteen best pregnancy constipation relief practices that helped me get my poop on while pregnant!

 You still aren’t seeing the results or getting the relief you need; you may need further intervention but don’t give up or get discouraged.

-When it comes to constipation during pregnancy, we must be intentional and safe as possible to find the relief we need.
+Regarding constipation during pregnancy, we must be intentional and safe to find relief.

 Finding immediate constipation relief during pregnancy with home remedies is attainable but may require more trial and error.